namespace-ee/react-calendar-timeline/README.md

 If fixedHeader is `sticky`, at what height from the top of the screen should we start floating it?
 This is useful if for example you already have a sticky navbar.
 Defaults `0`.

-### fullUpdate
-If your calendar has large items compared to the zoom level (e.g. multi week events when viewing one day at a time), set this to `true` (default).

-If you have many small events compared to the zoom level (e.g. hundreds of 30min events and viewing one week at a time), set this to `false`.

-When set to `true` we update the dimensions of the items on every scroll event.
-This looks nicer, as 1) item labels are always fully on the screen, even if the start or end of the items is off screen, 2) item stacking also reflects what's on the screen.

-When set to `false`, we update the dimensions of the items only when the [scrolling canvas](https://github.com/namespace-ee/react-calendar-timeline#behind-the-scenes) updates.
-This makes scrolling much faster, but labels can go off screen.

 ### lineHeight
 Height of one line in the calendar in pixels.
 Default `30`